Rated 5.0 stars by 1 users

 1/2 teaspoon salt

 Cover the bottom of saucepan with olive oil and heat.
-Add sliced garlic and lite it sizzle (do not brown).
+Add sliced garlic and let it sizzle (do not brown).
 Add the canned whole tomatoes and their juice and salt.
 Stir and chop coarsely using a potato masher.
 Lower and simmer sauce until ready to use.